High-field Overhauser DNP in silicon below the metal-insulator transition: Results and Discussion

+The spin diffusion coefficient of natural abundance silicon is about $1 \times 10^{-14}$ cm$^2$/s or 1 nm$^{2}$/s ~\cite{Dementyev-2008,Hayashi-2009}.
+Even for this diffusion rate, the time taken to transport the polarization a distance of a few nm --- required to polarize all the nuclear spins --- is on the order of a few tens of seconds which is much shorter than the timescales observed in the experiment.
+This is in agreement with the results of Hayashi {et al}.\ who found that the spin-diffusion process was not a rate-limiting step in the low-field DNP of natural abundance silicon with N$_D$ in the range $10^{15}-10^{17}$ cm$^{-3}$ \cite{Hayashi-2009}.
+At the lower doping concentrations the distance between donors becomes larger, and dipolar-mediated silicon nuclear spin diffusion will become important. }

 In summary, we have achieved high $^{29}$Si polarization in both phosphorus- and antimony-doped single crystal silicon.
 The $^{29}$Si spins are directly polarized by donor electrons via an Overhauser mechanism within exchange-coupled donor clusters.
-The physics underlying the DNP process is the same for both donors.
+The Overhauser mechanism is observed even though the sample remains insulating at the low temperatures used in the experiment.
+The physics underlying the DNP process is the same for both types of donors.
 Our results indicate that the key to achieving higher polarization in these samples is to improve the efficiency with which we saturate the electron spin polarization, as we did when using a resonant cavity for the microwaves.